divyathomas-97/food-app/README.md

 - Checkout with total price

-Note: Multilingual support (English/Arabic) was planned but not implemented yet.
-Translation files and RTL support can be added in the future using ngx-translate.
+Note: Translation feature (English/Arabic) has been implemented and pushed to a separate branch: feature/translator

 Dependencies:
 - Angular 21